-What does a replication plant need for manufacturing?
+What does a CD replication plant need for manufacturing?

 Trust the process as little as you can.
 Send the best master you can afford.
 The 'best master' is one that needs no creative intervention by the plant.
 All you want the plant to do is to do a flat digital transfer at real time to glass master and replicate.
 This is what they do best.
 Asking a plant to do any mastering functions, including setting of track spaces and start/end locations, means that you will not know what your CD will play like until it is already manufactured.
-The most complete and secure format to send to a plant is DDP (Disc Description Protocol).
+We prepare masters in the DDP format, which is universally accepted for streaming, download and physical CD manufacturing.
 Call for more information.

 What are PQ codes?
 Who sets them?

 PQ codes control the track location and running time aspects of CD tracks.
-They enable a CD player or digital distributor to know how many tracks are present, where they are, how long they are, and when to change from one to another.
-Placing PQ is a fundamental part of a mastering session.
-Should the next track play at once?
+They enable the CD player to know how many tracks are present, where they are, how long they are, and when to change from one to another.
+Placing them is a fundamental part of a mastering session.
+Should a CD player move to the next track at once?
 In 2 seconds? in 15 seconds?
-PQ codes control this.
-Placing them correctly is the major issue in creating a "Red Book" standard master, which is what every replication plant wants.
+PQ's control this.
+Placing them correctly is your major issue in creating a "Red Book" standard master, which is what every replication plant wants.

 What is the maximum running time of a CD?